VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Introduction

-SNNs traditionally use a rate encoding method with substantial computational costs due to its reliance on spike counts \cite{eshraghian2023training,wenzhesnn,firstspikesspatialfingertips}.
+SNNs employ a variety of encoding mechanisms, with the traditional rate encoding suffering from substantial computational costs due to its reliance on spike counts \cite{eshraghian2023training,wenzhesnn,firstspikesspatialfingertips}.
 Our work instead adopts a temporal encoding strategy inspired by central information storage techniques used by the brain, reducing the overall content the network processes during learning \cite{ratetotemporal,stratton2022making}.
 This takes a different approach to what information each spike is representing and transmitting when compared to previous studies like those by Hussaini et al. \cite{hussaini2022ensembles,hussaini2022spiking}.
 We leverage a simplified SNN framework \cite{stratton2022making}, modular networks \cite{doi:10.1142/S0129065799000125,HAPPEL1994985,6797059}, and one-hot encoding for supervised training to substantially decrease training and inference times.
 Compared with previous systems, our SNN achieves query speeds exceeding 50 Hz on CPU hardware for large reference databases ($>$27k places) and even higher inference speeds when deployed on GPUs (as high as 500 Hz), indicating its potential usefulness for real-time applications \cite{hussaini2022ensembles,6224623,hausler2021patchnetvlad,Arandjelovic16,leyvavallina2021gcl,Liu_2019_ICCV,Nowicki2017,doi:10.1126/scirobotics.abm6996}.

-Specifically, the key contributions of this work are: \begin{enumerate} \item We present VPRTempo, a novel SNN system for VPR that for the first time encodes place information via a temporal spiking code (Figure \ref{fig:schema}), significantly increasing the information content of each spike. \item We significantly lower the training time of spiking networks to sub-hour time frames \emph{and} increase query speeds to real-time capability on both CPUs and GPUs, with the potential to represent tens of thousands of places even in resource-limited compute scenarios. \item We demonstrate that our lightweight and highly compute efficient system results in comparable performance to popular place recognition systems like NetVLAD \cite{Arandjelovic16} on the Nordland \cite{olid2018single} and Oxford \mbox{RobotCar} \cite{oxfordrobot} benchmark datasets. \end{enumerate}
+Specifically, the key contributions of this work are: \begin{enumerate} \item We present VPRTempo, a novel SNN system for VPR that, to the best of our knowledge, for the first time encodes place information via a temporal spiking code (Figure \ref{fig:schema}), significantly increasing the information content of each spike. \item We significantly lower the training time of spiking networks to under an hour \emph{and} increase query speeds to real-time capability on both CPUs and GPUs, with the potential to represent tens of thousands of places even in resource-limited compute scenarios. \item We demonstrate that our lightweight and highly compute efficient system results in comparable performance to popular place recognition systems like NetVLAD \cite{Arandjelovic16} on the Nordland \cite{olid2018single} and Oxford \mbox{RobotCar} \cite{oxfordrobot} benchmark datasets. \end{enumerate}

 To foster future research and development, we have made the code available at:

 \texttt{https://github.com/QVPR/VPRTempo}